How to Differentiate Between Back Pain and Hip Pain?

 Typical characteristics of back pain

-- Radiation: Possible radiation from the buttocks down into the legs (sciatica).
+- Radiation: Possible radiation over the buttocks to the legs (sciatic pain).

 - Character: Dull or pulling pain that intensifies with certain movements.